 Sean and Hawaiian grass?
 When his nephew came over to his apartment, upset when things weren’t going his way, Charlie did the caring thing and helped his ease his worries with a few bowls of Hawaiian.

 Charlie spied from the hedges edging the campus library steps.
 Sean, his nephew, shifted his backpack from one shoulder to the other.
 Sean turned to his buddy, a rough-looking guy, who Charlie guessed had not finished high school.

-“These college guys will love me,” Sean said aloud, although his buddy was looking at the coeds and not paying him no never mind.
+“These college guys will love me,” Sean said aloud, although his buddy was looking at the coeds and not paying him any attention.
 “I’ll have the best product,” Sean continued.
 “They’ll get loaded.
 I’ll get dough.
 A classic win-win.
 Any psych prof will agree.”